-From Daniel T on June 9th, 2010 in Green Remodeling
+From Dean Dowd on June 09, 2010 in Green Remodeling

 Any appliance you purchase needs to have one big qualification: it must be Energy Star.
 Energy Star appliances will slash your energy bill and help out the environment.
 Quit washing the dishes by hand and go with a dishwasher.
 Dishwashers, when used correctly, actually use less water and energy than traditional dishwashing.
 Beyond that, purchase appliances only as big as you need them.
 Bigger appliances require more energy.